417-OS-Project/producer-consumer/README.md

 file in the `app/build/libs` directory.

 ## Sample Execution
-When run with `java -jar producerconsumer.jar 10000 5 5`, the following output is generated:
+When run with `java -jar producerconsumer.jar 10000 5 5`, the following output is generated to the console:
 ```
 Producer Thread 16 inserts 64 into buffer
 Consumer Thread 21 consumed